 {

-GENERATED_BODY()UPROPERTY(BlueprintReadWrite, Category="Components", EditAnywhere) UCameraComponent* CameraComponent;
+GENERATED_BODY()UPROPERTY(BlueprintReadWrite, Category="Components", EditAnywhere) UCameraComponent* CameraComponent;}

 -

-and select the inherited CameraComponent -
+Open MyClass_BPand select the inherited CameraComponent

 Notice the CameraComponent’s Details inspector is empty or is missing properties for the component.